Examples

 This example has plant that converts :C to :B to :A with a 1:1 stoichiometry for each reaction.
 The plant acquires raw materials from a supplier upstream with unlimited supply of :C and sells :A to a retailer downstream.
 There is direct market demand of :A at both the retailer and the plant.
 Thus, the plant has both internal and external demand.
 This system is modeled using 3 nodes:

-• Plant: Node 2 with a self-loop for production of :B from :C and :A from :B
+:C) - Plant: Node 2 with a self-loop for production of

 Demand and lead times are stochastic.
 A continuous review (s,S) policy is used.
 100 periods are simulated.